mipops/dvrescue/README.md

 brew install dvrescue
 ```

-This Homebrew formula will install the following tools: `dvloupe dvmap dvpackager dvplay dvrescue` and `dvsampler`.
+This Homebrew formula will install the following tools: `dvloupe dvmap dvpackager dvplay dvrescue dvsampler`.

 ## How to use